snaquaye/cfscript-styleguide/README.md

 ```

 ##Custom Tags
 Do not ever use custom tags.
-Porting them between projects requires unnecessary overhead and their functionality should almost always be built into custom reusable components instead.
+Porting them between projects requires unnecessary overhead and their functionality should almost always be built into reusable components instead.